To Do This Week:

 - When a new sentence is completed, play a sound

-You will eventually translate such steps into functioning JavaScript and refine them with additional arrays, media, and design elements.
+You will eventually translate such step into functioning JavaScript and refine the working project with additional arrays items, media, and design elements.

 Student Example: